eBills (electronic bills)

 - WSU communicates student tuition and fee billing information electronically using eBill.

-- New eBill statements are prepared on the first business day of each month and available for student viewing and printing online a day later.
+- New eBill statements are prepared on or around the first business day of each month and are available for student viewing and download via the Student Account Dashboard.

 Duo Authentication is required in order to view the eBill.
 If you haven't already set up Duo, here is how to get started